liquidprompt/liquidprompt/docs/theme/included/powerline.rst

    The marker string used to indicate the following string is a HTTP proxy.

+.. attribute:: POWERLINE_RUBY_ENV_MARKER
+   :type: string
+   :value: "ruby: "

+   The marker string used to indicate the following string is a Ruby environment.

 .. attribute:: POWERLINE_SOFTWARE_COLLECTION_MARKER
    :type: string
    :value: "(sc) "